mike42/6502-computer/hardware/README.md

 - [case/](https://github.com/mike42/6502-computer/tree/main/hardware/case/) - STL files for 3D printed computer case.
 - Parts list (below)

-## Parts list
+## Parts list for PCB only

-This is the full list of parts for this build.
+This is the full list of parts which are required to fully populate the PCB for this build.
 I've stuck with the parts which I actually used, though many can be substituted if you check the data sheets.

 ### IC’s and sockets